fsatool/fsatool.github.io/README.md

 # FSATOOL

 FSATOOL (short for "Fast Sampling and Analysis Tool") is a molecular dynamics simulation and trajectory data analysis program.
-It is developed by Chen, Changjun's group in Huazhong University of Science and Technology.
+It is developed by Chen, Changjun's group.

 # Owner & Supervisor